-If you suddenly stop taking <Product name>, you may be unable to sleep (insomnia), or you may feel sick (nausea), or you may experience headache, diarrhoea, being sick (vomiting), dizziness or irritability.
+If you suddenly stop taking <Product name>, you may be unable to sleep (insomnia), feel sick (nausea), or experience headache, diarrhoea, being sick (vomiting), dizziness or irritability.
 Your doctor may suggest you reduce the dose gradually before stopping treatment.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.